 This is a selective admission program.
-Students must apply for entry into the program each time they wish to be considered (i.e., applications will not be kept on file from one application period to the next).
-To be considered for acceptance, students must be enrolled at North Central, have completed program prerequisites and have completed an application for acceptance in the MA program.
-Applications must be submitted to the Director of Allied Health by March 1, for fall enrollment and October 1 for winter enrollment.
-Criteria for admission include completion of prerequisites, a minimum of a C+ in prerequisite courses, and work experience.
+Students must apply for entry into the program each time they wish to be considered (i.e. applications will not be kept on file from one application period to the next).
+To be considered for acceptance, students must be enrolled at North Central, have completed program prerequisites and have completed an Allied Health Program admission application.
+Applications must be submitted to the Director of Allied Health by March 1 for fall enrollment and October 1 for winter enrollment.
+Criteria for admission include completion of prerequisites, a minimum of C+ in prerequisite courses, and work experience.
 Acceptance is not guaranteed.

-Students may not enroll in AH 107, AH 108, AH 285 and AH 290 until they are accepted into the MA program.
+Students may not enroll in AH 107, AH 108, and AH 285 until they are accepted into the MA program.